 Here we sit, three years into Send North America, and San Diego is without a major partnering church.
 Thirty of our send cities have amazing partners, and some of them have multiple partnerships.
 Why not San Diego?

 San Diego is one of those places that everyone loves.
 It’s beauty and reputation is unparalleled.
-Being known as the biggest small town in America, it has been called the best city in the world.
+Being known as the biggest small town in America, it is regularly referred to as “America’s Finest City.”
 That is the problem.
 It suffers the same missional fate as places like Alaska and Hawaii.
 I know because I live there.
 Let me share with you, from my experience, what torments me about San Diego; it’s what people say when you tell them you live there.
 The dialog sounds something like this.

 “So Rick, where is it that you live?”